MAPC/statewidehousingplan/third-party-data/README.md

 output:
 - a summary table by municipality, fiscal year, and household size that includes the total number of condos and single family properties

+assumptions:
+- to avoid calculating affordability of homes where households would be overcrowded, a minimum number of bedrooms is set for each household size such that there is at least one bedroom for every two people in the household
+- 'affordable' for each group is considered 30% of the monthly HUD income limit

+methods:
+1. HUD income limits are pulled from MAPC's database
+2. 100% AMI is calculated for all household sizes by calculating twice the 50% limits
+3. 120% AMI is then calculated as 1.2 times the 100% income limits
+4. For all income groups (30%, 50%, 80%, 100%, and 120%) a monthly housing affordability threshold is calculated as 30% of monthly income ((annual income limit / 12 months)*.3)
+The following steps occur in a loop that runs 8 times, once for each household size 1 through 8
+5. the input data frame is filtered to exclude homes where a household of the given size would be overcrowded
+6. new variables are created for 30%, 50%, 80%, 100%, and 120% AMI and the value in each is TRUE where the income limit is greater than the monthly payment estimated by the mortgage calculator
+7. the new variables created in step 6 are summarized by municipality, fiscal year, and household size and reported as either counts or percents based on the function input